putztzu/docker-cheat-sheet/README.md

 ## Dockerfile

-[The configuration file](http://docs.docker.io/introduction/working-with-docker/#working-with-the-dockerfile).
+Dockerfile (exactly as shown including capitalized "D") is [the configuration file](http://docs.docker.io/introduction/working-with-docker/#working-with-the-dockerfile) used to build an image.
 Can be thought of as the "Install file" that defines the steps used to build an image.
 Typically it will start with a base image defined by FROM, identify its creator/maintainer with MAINTAINER, a sequence of RUN steps, define some app ports with EXPOSE and end by executing a CMD or ENTRYPOINT to start an application

 ### Some Common Dockerfile Elements